 Mossel Bay pollen forecast — Pinnacle Point Estate – Championship Course neighborhood

-Today (25 June) pollen in Pinnacle Point Estate – Championship Course, Mossel Bay is low; cypress and artemisia are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and artemisia will decrease.
+Today (16 July) pollen in Pinnacle Point Estate – Championship Course, Mossel Bay is low; cypress is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days cypress will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app